-6. This Agreement will commence immediately upon Isabella Crowdy receiving formal instructions from a Data Controller to carry out any task appropriate for a barrister and upon the transfer of any personal data to Isabella Crowdy, if transferred prior to formal instruction, and where Isabella Crowdy and the other Joint Party are Joint Data Controllers.
+6. This Agreement will commence immediately upon the earliest of (i) instructions being received by Pascal Bates (or on his behalf) for him to carry out any task appropriate for a barrister and (ii) upon the transfer of any Personal Data to Pascal Bates (or to those acting on his behalf), if such is transferred prior to formal instruction.